YVictorin/MovieMatch/README.md

 `cd backend`

-2. Navigate to the frontend directory
+2. Navigate to the backend directory